One of two ways:

 - No inappropriate behavior will be tolerated.
 Inappropriate behavior includes, but is not limited to, the following:

-- Any act that endangers others or the Computer Center equipment.
+* Any act that endangers others or Computer Center equipment.

 JANE B. HOLMES LIBRARY STAFF DETERMINES INAPPROPRIATE BEHAVIOR.
 COMPUTER CENTER USERS WILL BE GIVEN ONE WARNING BEFORE BEING ASKED TO LEAVE.
 CONTINUED ABUSE OF JANE B. HOLMES LIBRARY COMPUTER CENTER RULES MAY RESULT IN TEMPORARY OR PERMANANT LOSS OF LIBRARY PRIVILEGES, UP TO AND INCLUDING LOSS OF ALL COUNTY-WIDE LIBRARY PRIVILEGES.

-- All computers will be signed off thirty (30) minutes prior to library closing.
+- All computers will automatically shut down fifteen (15) minutes prior to library closing.

 - Staff will assist with computers as time and knowledge allows, but cannot offer users lengthy personal instruction.